 Coimbatore District

-Coimbatore District (also known as Kovai in Tamil language) is situated in the western part of Tamil Nadu and is bordered by Nilgiris District in the north, Palakkad and Idukki Districts of Kerala in the west and south respectively, Tiruppur District in the east and Erode District in the north-east.
+Coimbatore District, popularly known as Kovai in Tamil, lies in the western part of Tamil Nadu and shares its boundaries with the Nilgiris to the north, Palakkad and Idukki districts of Kerala to the west and south, Tiruppur District to the east, and Erode District to the north-east.

 Major Tourist Attractions in Coimbatore District